LordBrim/road-way-delivery/README.md

 - Add animations to content
 - Attain a Lighthouse score of 100 for every criteria
 - Make this landing page into an actual delivery application.
+- Apply SEO principles to increase search visibility
+- Readd routing to other pages

 ## I Had More Time